-- 1. Students will be able to explain the role of civil engineer in setting up the infrastructure needed in an urban area and be able to apply that knowledge in the process of planning, monitoring and implementation of the regional arrangement; - process of planning, monitoring and implementation of the regional arrangement; 2.
-Be able to describe the components of an urban sanitation techniques and applying that knowledge in the planning, monitoring and implementation so as to create environmentally sustainable region.
+1. Students will be able to explain the role of civil engineer in setting up the infrastructure needed in an urban area and be able to apply that knowledge in the process of planning, monitoring and implementation of the regional arrangement;

+2. Be able to describe the components of an urban sanitation techniques and applying that knowledge in the planning, monitoring and implementation so as to create environmentally sustainable region.